130bb56/hpmc/README.md

 HPMC is a C++/CUDA implementation of an MLP for MNIST classification, achieving up to **8× training speedup** compared to the PyTorch baseline on an RTX 4060 Laptop GPU.
 The training pipeline was built from scratch without relying on high-level libraries such as `cuBLAS` or `CUTLASS`.
 The model is a 2-hidden-layer MLP (784 &rightarrow; 320 &rightarrow; 160 &rightarrow; 10) for MNIST digit classification.
 For the performance measurements, the CUDA implementation was executed through Visual Studio Code (see `.vscode` for configuration details), while the PyTorch baseline was run in a Jupyter Notebook environment.
+For the Korean explanation, please refer to `hpmc.md` or `hpmc.pdf` in the [portfolio directory](./portfolio/).

 **Note**: For implementation simplicity, the last batch is omitted in both `mnist.cu` and `mnist.ipynb`.